diggerwoo/libocli/doc/Quick Start Guide.md

 ## 1.2 Main program

-Below codes are from [example/democli.c](../example/democli.c), which demonstrate how to initialize Libocli and start command parsing.
+Below code is from [example/democli.c](../example/democli.c), which demonstrates how to initialize Libocli and start command parsing.

 ```
 /* libocli header */